 Extending your CA-4 Visa in Guatemala City for $15.00 adds an additional 90 days to your existing visa – find out the complete process & what documents you need to obtain a CA-4 Visa extension.

 Why You Should Extend Your CA-4 Visa in Guatemala City

-You can only extend a CA-4 Visa in the capital cities of Guatemala, El Salvador, Honduras, and Nicaragua.
-However, we have read that some countries either charge more than the official $15.00, or don’t even give you the 90 day extension.
+However, we here at DIY Travel HQ have read that some countries either charge more than the official $15.00, or don’t even give you the 90 day extension.

 Immigration in Guatemala City provides you with 90 days for $15.00, but there are a few hoops you need to jump through.

 Who is Eligible for a CA-4 Visa Extension?

 Anyone granted a 90 day visa upon arrival in the CA-4 is eligible for a further 90 day extension.